Free Printable: Low Carb & Keto Food List

 - Frost the flat parts first, then the sides.
 Start by frosting the flat top of the bottom layer, then add the top layer and frost that.
 Finally, finish with the sides.
 I usually go back to check on any imperfections at the end.

 And then serve!
-I recommend cutting it into narrow slices, because it’s very rich and decadent.
+I recommend cutting the cake into narrow slices, because it’s very rich and decadent.

 Store this low carb chocolate cake recipe in the fridge for 3-4 days.
 It’s best at room temperature, but fine cold as well.